 New Zealanders in Guinea-Bissau are advised to closely follow local political developments by monitoring the media.
 We recommend maintaining a high level of personal security awareness at all times and avoiding all large public gatherings and demonstrations, as they have the potential to turn violent.

 While violent crime towards foreigners is not common, foreigners may be the targets of opportunistic crime, such as pickpocketing or robbery.
 Walking alone or travelling after dark is not recommended and if travelling by road, car doors should be locked and windows up.
-As foreigners are often targeted due to their perceived wealth, avoid wearing or displaying valuables, such as jewellery and mobile devices.
+Incidents of road banditry and car jacking pose a risk for travellers.
+We do not recommend using public transport.
+As foreigners are often targeted due to their perceived wealth, avoid wearing or displaying valuables, such as jewellery, cameras and mobile devices.

 Although the capital city of Bissau was declared mine-free in 2006, unexploded landmines continue to present a hazard in many other parts of Guinea-Bissau.

 Travellers are advised to drive on well-travelled roads only and not to venture off well-used paths, especially if travelling in rural areas in the interior of the country.

 As there is no New Zealand diplomatic presence in Guinea-Bissau, the ability of the government to assist New Zealand citizens is severely limited.
 We offer advice to New Zealanders about contingency planning that travellers to Guinea-Bissau should consider.